cloudflare/docs-examples/workflows/durableAgent/README.md

 ## What is a Durable Agent?

-A durable agent combines Cloudflare Workflows with an AI agent loop to create fault-tolerant, long-running AI tasks.
+A durable agent is an implementation of an agent loop within Cloudflare Workflows.
+Workflows, Cloudflare's durable execution engine for multi-step agents, guarantees retry behavior and error handling to ensure that your agent is running durably.
 Each step in the agent loop (LLM calls, tool executions) is checkpointed, so if a failure occurs, the workflow resumes from the last successful step rather than starting over.

 This template includes: